leoring/tensorflowSample/README.md

-# tensorflowSample
-Sample for tensorflow
+#In this directory, I will provide the documents for tensorflow samples.